TIBHannover/ckanext-crc1153/README.md

 This is the CKAN extension for the project CRC (SFB) 1153.
 The extensions includes all the plugins used in the project.

+TODO:

+- Move get_json from crc_layout to dcat profile plugin
+- Move the common function among all plugins to a common library
+- Remove the duplicated template helpers function after adding all plugins

 ## Requirements

 Compatibility with core CKAN versions: